Administration volume and technique are critical to achieving optimal results

 The videos below include a variety of surgical procedures that demonstrate examples of how to administer EXPAREL for optimal pain control and coverage.

-Surgical Site Infiltration for C-SectionPerformed by: Dr Cherot
+Surgical Site Infiltration in C-SectionPerformed by: Dr Cherot

 For more information on EXPAREL, connect with us here